What is gestational diabetes?

 Eating healthy and being physically active make it easier to manage.

 In most cases, the condition doesn't require insulin or cause any complications.
-Of all types of diabetes, it's the easiest to treat.
+Of all types of diabetes, it's the easiest one to treat.